V-MalM/Climate-analysis/README.md

 ## Project Description
 Climate analysis on Honolulu, Hawaii area.
 The following outlines the process.

+## Please download the repository to execute all the files successfully
+* Jupyter notebook file [Honolulu_climate_analysis.ipynb](Honolulu_climate_analysis.ipynb) contains the analysis

 ## Step 1 - Climate Analysis and Exploration

 Used Python and SQLAlchemy to do basic climate analysis and data exploration of climate database.
 All of the following analysis was completed by using SQLAlchemy ORM queries, Pandas, and Matplotlib.